 Add-ADPermission -Identity (Get-ExchangeServer -Identity MailServerCAS1).DistinguishedName -User (Get-User -Identity "rivacrm").Identity -extendedRight ms-Exch-EPI-Impersonation

-All CAS - If is also possible to set Impersonation permission on all Client Access servers in an Exchange organization.
+To set the Impersonation permission on all Client Access Servers in an Exchange organization:

 Get-ExchangeServer | where {$_.IsClientAccessServer -eq $TRUE} | ForEach-Object {Add-ADPermission -Identity $_.distinguishedname -User (Get-User -Identity "User1" | select-object).identity -extendedRight ms-Exch-EPI-Impersonation}